Santander sells 50 percent stake in asset management arm

 MADRID Spain's biggest bank, Santander (SAN.MC), has reached a deal with U.S. private equity firms Warburg Pincus WP.UL and General Atlantic LLC to sell them a 50 percent stake in its asset management arm.

-Santander said in a statement on Thursday announcing the sale that it would book a 700 million euro (599 million pounds) net profit from the deal, which valued Santander Asset Management at 2.05 billion euros.
+Santander said in a statement on Thursday announcing the sale that it would book a 700 million euro ($914 million) net profit from the deal, which valued Santander Asset Management at 2.05 billion euros.

 For Santander, the sale provides financial backers to expand its asset management business outside of Europe and Latin America, where most of its 152 billion euros of assets currently under management are located.